apache/pekko/docs/src/main/paradox/mailboxes.md

 this refers to a configuration section describing the mailbox type.
  2. If the actor's @apidoc[Props](actor.Props) contains a mailbox selection then that names a configuration section describing the mailbox type to be used.
-This needs to be an absolute config path, for example `myapp.special-mailbox`, and is not nested inside the `akka` namespace.
+This needs to be an absolute config path, for example `myapp.special-mailbox`, and is not nested inside the `pekko` namespace.
  3. If the dispatcher's configuration section contains a `mailbox-type` key the same section will be used to configure the mailbox type.
  4. If the actor requires a mailbox type as described above then the mapping for